Lexeor/tanner-reborn/README.md

 ## Check it right now

-Application is ready to use, powered by [Github Pages](https://lexeor.github.io/tanner-reborn/).
+Application is ready to use, deployed on my own server [Github Pages](http://62.84.125.174/).

 ## Known issues